-It is to be noted that following the promulgation of the Finance Act 2006, no distinction is now being made between the EPZ and other manufacturing enterprises.
-The office will review this publication accordingly.
-However, during a transitional period extending to 30 June 2007, it will continue to publish separate QNA estimates for the EPZ sector.
+It is to be noted that following the promulgation of the Finance Act 2006, no distinction is made between the EPZ and other manufacturing enterprises.
+As indicated in previous issues, the office would be providing separate QNA estimates for enterprises formerly operating with an EPZ certificate during a transitional period till 30 June 2007.
+Hence, as from the next issue, separate estimates for the EPZ sector will no longer be published.